 Do I Have a Yasmin Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in birth control lawsuits.
-We are currently evaluating Yasmin side effect claims in all 50 states.
+The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Yasmin lawsuits.
+We are handling individual litigation nationwide and currently accepting new blood clot cases in all 50 states.